Joy has dreamt of being an ideal wife, friend, and mother since she was 13. Relationships are tops, including those with children.

 But for traditional items which still have their places, first consider kitchen equipment and cookbooks.
-Not only do many men enjoy the kitchen, but he may be a prolonged bachelor, or the main cook of the family.
+Not only do many men enjoy the kitchen, but they may be a prolonged bachelor, or the main cook of the family.

 Next, provide a few sewing and mending items.
 Knowing how to patch a pair of jeans can be a good thing for a boy, and having the denim scraps to do the repair could save both his money and reputation.
 A small jar of shirt buttons isn’t out of line, either.

-Household items may include kitchen towels, bath towels, a set of saucepans and a cast iron skillet.
+Household items may include kitchen towels, bath towels, a set of saucepans, and a cast-iron skillet.

 Tools and Furniture